gsl-lite/gsl-lite/README.md

-span<>: Allows construction from a l-value (C++11) span<>: Allows construction from two pointers span<>: Allows construction from a non-null pointer and a size span<>: Allows construction from a any pointer and a zero size span<>: Allows construction from a C-array span<>: Allows construction from a C-array with size span<>: Allows construction from a std::array<> (C++11)
+span<>: Allows construction from a l-value (C++11) span<>: Allows construction from two pointers span<>: Allows construction from a non-null pointer and a size span<>: Allows construction from a temporary pointer and a size span<>: Allows construction from any pointer and a zero size span<>: Allows construction from a C-array span<>: Allows construction from a C-array with size span<>: Allows construction from a std::array<> (C++11)